-On the other hand, most mainstream sources (like the FDA) claim that MSG is safe (1).
+On the other hand, most official sources like the FDA claim that MSG is safe (1).

-This article takes a detailed look at MSG and its health effects, examining both sides of the argument.
+This article examines MSG and its health effects, exploring both sides of the argument.

 MSG is short for monosodium glutamate.

-It is a common food additive that is used to enhance flavor.
-It has the e-number E621.
+It is a common food additive — with the e-number E621 — that is used to enhance flavor.

 MSG is derived from the amino acid glutamate, or glutamic acid, which is one of the most abundant amino acids in nature.